-Port property in the Southridge area of Kennewick is ready for private-sector development.
 Major expansion in Kennewick’s Southridge area was spurred by the Port and City of Kennewick’s multi-year land development efforts.

 The Port collaborated with the City of Kennewick to establish a local revitalization financing arrangement (commonly known as tax-increment financing) to support Southridge development.
 This partnership allowed local tax revenues generated in the revitalization area to fund infrastructure investments at Southridge.

 Development at Southridge has boomed including Southridge High School, restaurants, retails shops, single-and multi-family housing, the City of Kennewick sports complex, the Carousel of Dreams, and Trios Health hospital.
 Hundreds of jobs have been created as a result of development in Southridge, and the area continues to grow.

 The 15-acre Wine Estates Business Park adjacent to Keene Road is within West Richland city limits and the West Richland Urban Growth Area.

 To date, 13 acres have sold with private-sector investment at Wine Estates Development Park currently totaling 61,040 square feet of buildings with an assessed value of $9.7 million.

 The Port sold the remaining two, one-acre sites to Benton County Fire Protection District No. 4 to locate its new West Richland fire station.
 Sale of that property to the fire district will greatly enhance the life, safety and fire protection needs of the residents and businesses of West Richland.